 I’ve worked on a few dozen technology projects, but I learned the most on just two.
 The first, I built a large social media platform with React.
 I had a partner but worked solo a lot.
 It was the first big single-page-application I ever built, and in the beginning, it was hard.
 The second, I was CTO-ing a greenfield startup.
-I shipped an MVP with a Rails backend and a React and TypeScript frontend, designing, storycarding, and writing code alone.
+I shipped an MVP with a Rails backend and a React and TypeScript frontend, designing, storycarding, and writing code without any other programmers.
 Neither application was perfect.
 But I built them, brick by brick.

 If you aren’t doing this at your dev job, start throwing yourself in front of the oncoming projects.
-Be the person who’s building things.
+Be the person who’s always building things.

 Almost all the other things I did to try and learn: following tutorials, watching videos, reading HTTP: The Definitive Guide cover-to-cover— are a trap.
 Every lesson is presented in isolation: here’s a contrived problem and here’s the cookie-cutter solution.
 Professional programming work isn’t like that.